mdickinson/bigfloat/bigfloat_cython/docs/index.rst

        with y:
            <block>

-The bigfloat module defines a number of predefined :class:`Context` instances.
+The bigfloat package defines a number of predefined :class:`Context` instances.

 .. data:: DefaultContext

-   The context that's in use when the bigfloat module is first imported.
+   The context that's in use when the bigfloat package is first imported.
 It has precision of 53, large exponent bounds, no subnormalization, and the RoundTiesToEven rounding mode.